Dog Allergies and how to spot and treat them with our guide.

 To save your dog from torment, the following are some suggestions for flea control or removal.

 - Bathe your dog often.
 Use a bar of soap or shampoo intended for dogs.
-Do not use your shampoo for them.
+Please do not use your shampoo for them.
 There is dog shampoo that will kill and wash out fleas during shampoo time.
 You can pick a non-grain herbal shampoo.

-- Comb his or her hair once a day, every day.
+- Comb their hair once a day, every day.
 Use a flea comb.

 - Use an all-natural pest repellent during flea season.